stefandominicus/ePortfolio/index.md

 title: About
 layout: default
 filename: index
 ---
-<h1>About</h1>

-<h1 style="text-align:left; font-size:45px; line-height:2; font-weight:2000;">Driven.<br>Practical.<br>Composed.</h1>
+<h1 class="left">Driven.<br>Practical.<br>Composed.</h1>

 <p>
-  Driven.
-Practical.
-Calm under pressure.
   I strive to always find the best solution to any problem.
 I am looking to create new and innovative systems, designed to seamlessly integrate useful technology into new or existing products and processes, providing immediate benefits to users.
 I am focused, hardworking, and able to perform consistently, both under supervision and alone.
 This work ethic and skillset allow me to face any challenge head-on.
 </p>

 <div class="linkbox">